nathanlq/book_reco/microservices/readme.md

 - **Dependencies**: Requires `asyncpg`, `torch`, `transformers`, `joblib`, `scikit-learn`, and `tqdm`.
 - **Models**: Uses CamemBERT for text embeddings, and `PCA` and `TF-IDF` for dimensionality reduction and keyword extraction.
 - **Concurrency**: Asynchronous tasks handle vector calculations and model updates, allowing efficient database operations.
+- **MLflow Logging**: Various functions in this module, including initialization, retraining, and batch updates, use MLflow for monitoring and tracking key parameters, metrics, and models.